YinanQian/DefenseAgainstTheDarkArts/labs/lab04-scapy.md

 optional arguments: -h, --help show this help message and exit -i INTERFACE Network interface to sniff on -r PCAPFILE A PCAP file to read`

-Example 2: `python3 alarm.py -r set2.pcap` will read the packets from `set2.pcap`
+Example 2: `sudo python3 alarm.py -r set2.pcap` will read the packets from `set2.pcap`

-Example 3: `python3 alarm.py -i en0` will sniff packets on a wireless interface `en0`
+Example 3: `sudo python3 alarm.py -i en0` will sniff packets on a wireless interface `en0`

 When sniffing on a live interface, the tool must keep running.
 To quit it, press Control-C